ecupaio/dcgffl/_power-rankings/open-division-season-29-power-rankings-week-2.md

 permalink: /power-rankings/season-29-week-2-power-rankings/
 date: 2025-09-18 15:17:00 -0400
 author: >-
-  Pete D. and Jay I.  Intro: 2 weeks in, and the League rankings are giving instability, chaos, and drama — we’re serving 3 body problem realness, honey!
+  Pete D. and Jay I. 2 weeks in, and the League rankings are giving instability, chaos, and drama — we’re serving 3 body problem realness, honey!
 Some 8 teams walked off the fields with a different result from last week, leaving 4 teams at 2-0 and 4 teams at 0-2.
 I guess that makes it an ordered chaos?
 I don’t know, there’s probably someone in this league who’s a closet physicist, but it’s not us.
 Truth be told, we’re just glad to see some versatility so far this season, which truly is the spice of life.
 On an entirely different note from that, last week’s author has challenged us PR drafters to bring our best journalistic game without robot-assisted writeups.
 I guess he was trying to set the example by using his own team’s writeup to whinge about … checks notes … the hardworking photographers of this league not taking enough pictures of him?
-If the goal was to prove that his writeups were his own, then goal achieved: that one is absolutely the product of an all-too-human psyche.
+If the goal was to prove that his writeups were his own, then goal
+  achieved: that one is absolutely the product of an all-too-human psyche.
 Of course, we join in and affirm his pledge though – everything that you’ll read next is the product of our own zany minds.
 You’re welcome.
 OK, now that the pens are sharpened, let’s dig into just who the tops, bottoms, vers kings and chaotic queens of the week are!
 season: 29
 week: 2
 rankings: